|

 of the blues clubs of Chicago and from the street corners of Philadelphia and

-our own New York, some of it taking on the rolling rhythms of New Orleans and some of
+our own New York, some of

-it becoming "rockabilly" as it blended with southern and southwestern country styles.
+it becoming "rockabilly" as it blended with southern and southwestern country styles,

 |